-Investigation - A careful search or examination to discover facts.
+Investigation - A careful search or examination in order to discover facts.

-Non-employee - A person who is not a direct employee of APSEA.
+Non-employee - A person who is not an employee of APSEA.
 This includes, but is not limited to, parents/guardians, volunteers, temporary agency employees, students on work-terms, and contractors.